am1tyadav/Neural-Network-from-Scratch-Python/README.md

 # Create and Train a Neural Network in Python

 A simple implementation to create and train a neural network in python.
-This is a pretty simple implementation which is meant to be used for learning about neural networks and deep learning.
+At the moment, this is a fairly simple and straight-forward implementation which is meant to be used for learning about neural networks and deep learning.

 Use the class `model` to instantiate a neural network.
 This instance can be trained using the `train` method.
 Currently, this model can be applied only on binary classification problems.